microsoft/MixedRealityToolkit-Unity/README.md

 **Radius**: (Default: **10**).
 The radius of the bounding sphere in meters.
 Only applicable with Sphere set for Bounding Volume.

 **Level of Detail**: (Default: **Medium**).
 The amount of detail in the resulting meshes.
-Possible values are Low, Medum, and High.
+Possible values are Low, Medium, and High.
 Higher levels of detail will result in lower performance.

 **Time Between Updates**: (Default: **2.5**).
 The frequency in seconds for when updates to Spatial Mapping surfaces will be processed.